s2://{basin}/{stream}. Basins can hold unlimited streams.

 Deletion

-Streams can be configured to automatically delete themselves once it becomes empty.
-The min_age_secs threshold can be set to require the stream to have been empty for a minimum duration before auto-deletion kicks in.
+Streams can be configured to automatically delete once they become empty.
+Themin_age_secs threshold requires the stream to have been empty for a minimum duration before auto-deletion kicks in.

 See also